-As you fly in over the vast sprawling metropolis that is Bangkok, and the great river of Thailand, the Chao Phraya, as it winds slowly towards the Gulf of Thailand some thirty kilometers to the south, it is difficult to believe that this is still a comparatively young city.
+As you fly in over the vast sprawling metropolis that is Bangkok, and the great river of Thailand, the Chao Phraya, as it winds slowly towards the Gulf of Thailand some forty kilometers to the south, it is difficult to believe that this is still a comparatively young city.
 At the end of the second world war the population was around 600,000, but by 2016 it was estimated that the total is around 8.28 million.

 Krung Thep: City of Angels